 Your personal mantra is your intimate secret.
-A sound you receive from your teacher and which you do not disclose to anybody.
+It’s a sound that you receive from your TM teacher that you must not disclose to anyone.

 You also never say it aloud, except repeating it once or twice at the "initiation" lesson.

-Therefore, for your mind, it is associated with the inner quiet, and brings you there, when you repeat it to yourself internally.
+Therefore, for your mind, it is associated with inner quiet, and it brings you there, when you mentally repeat it to yourself.

-In practice, you never get rid of the thoughts fully.
+In practice, you never completely get rid of your thoughts.
 Usually only for brief moments.

-So, it is alike a kind of an internal game: mantra-mantra-thoughts-thoughts-thoughts-back-to-mantra etc.
+So, it is like a kind of inner game: mantra-mantra-thoughts-thoughts-thoughts-back-to-mantra etc.

-But definitely it has an effect.
-There is an infinite number of impressive testimonies.
+But it definitely has an effect.
+There are a vast number of impressive testimonies.